In-State Tuition for Undocumented Students

 A good resource for California students is Latino College Dollars (LCD).
 The LCD directory includes several scholarships that do not require US citizenship and are available to undocumented students.

-If the student is a US Citizen but one or more parents are undocumented, the student is eligible for federal student aid.
+Federal Student Aid If the student is a US Citizen but one or more parents are undocumented, the student is eligible for federal student aid.
 However, if the parents supply a fake or stolen social security number (SSN) on the form, the student's FAFSA will be rejected when the parent's social security number fails to match.
 The FAFSA may also be rejected if the parents submit a SSN or Taxpayer Identification Number (TIN) that is valid for work purposes only.

-The purpose of the Development, Relief and Education of Alien Minors Act, also called the DREAM Act, is to help those individuals who meet certain requirements, have an opportunity to enlist in the military or go to college and have a path to citizenship that they otherwise would not have without this legislation.
+The DREAM Act The purpose of the Development, Relief and Education of Alien Minors Act, also called the DREAM Act, is to help those individuals who meet certain requirements, have an opportunity to enlist in the military or go to college and have a path to citizenship that they otherwise would not have without this legislation.
 Generally, if the DREAM Act passes Congress undocumented students would be eligible for in-state tuition.

 The following is a list of specific requirements one would need in order to qualify for the current version of the DREAM Act.
 Congress has not passed the DREAM Act.
 The DREAM Act eligibility requirements include: